aoun-haider14/Linux-Learnings/README.md

-# Linux-Learnings
+Linux-Learnings
-In this all learnings related to Linux and resources to learn Linux will be available Author - Chaudhary Aoun Haider
+In this all learnings related to Linux and resources to learn Linux will be available Author - (Aoun Haider)